olvycloud/olvy-cache-purger/readme.txt

     `sudo systemctl reload nginx` (or `sudo service nginx reload`)

 == Changelog ==
-= 1.0.1 =
-* Added visual feedback for purge actions, including a loading spinner and temporary status messages (success/error).
-* Implemented new CSS to style the visual feedback elements for a better user experience.

 = 1.0.0 =
 * Initial release of the Olvy Cache Purger plugin.
 * Added global "Purge Olvy Cache" button to the admin bar.